 This private shuttle from Banff to the Calgary Airport is also a great option.

-Further to this, if you plan on traveling Canada more extensively then something I highly recommend is to travel from Vancouver to Banff by train: The Rocky Mountaineer being the most famous option to choose from.
+Further, if you plan on traveling Canada more extensively, then an experience I highly recommend is to travel from Vancouver to Banff by train: The Rocky Mountaineer being the most famous option to choose from.

 If you plan on going the rental car route, then you’ll find sourcing parking spots is a breeze.
 The town of Banff itself has a ton of street parking and parking lots and many of the hikes and attractions have parking as well.

-That said if you don’t want to rent a car for your entire stay then Banff National Park does have shuttles that will take you to and from the most popular attractions.
+But if you don’t want to rent a car for your entire stay, then Banff National Park does have shuttles that will take you to and from the most popular attractions.

 If you plan on taking local transit, then ROAM Transit is your friend — you’ll be able to find transit routes online or at any of the visitor centers.
 ROAM will get you around Banff, Canmore, and Lake Louise.

 Also, note that there are fees to get into Banff National Park.
 Check out the Banff Tourism Site for the most updated info.